 Emphasis is on the overall result of an increase in the proportion of those individuals with advantageous heritable traits that are better able to survive and reproduce in the environment.

+HS-LS4-4.
+Research and communicate information about key features of viruses and bacteria to explain their ability to adapt and reproduce in a wide variety of environments.

+Clarification Statement:

+Key features include high rate of mutations and the speed of reproduction which produces many generations with high variability in a short time, allowing for rapid adaptation.

+State Assessment Boundary:

+Specific types of viral reproduction (e.g., lytic and lysogenic) are not expected in state assessment.

 HS-LS4-5.
-Evaluate the merits and limitations of a model that demonstrates how changes in environmental conditions may result in the emergence of new species over generations and/or the extinction of other species, and that these processes may occur at different rates depending on the conditions.
+Evaluate models that demonstrate how changes in an environment may result in the evolution of a population of a given species, the emergence of new species over generations, or the extinction of other species due to the processes of genetic drift, gene flow, mutation, and natural selection.

-Clarification Statement:

-Examples of the processes occurring at different rates include gradualism versus punctuated equilibrium and background extinction versus mass extinction).

 [Note: HS-LS4-3 and HS-LS4-4 from NGSS are merged with HS-LS4-2.
 HS-LS4-6 from NGSS is not included.]